g-leech/argmin-gravitas/_posts/2025-11-09-paper-ai-tigers.markdown

 In the browser, they're actually [slower](https://newsletter.semianalysis.com/p/deepseek-debrief-128-days-later?open=false#%C2%A7speed-can-be-compensated-for) than Western models.
 This makes sense; they are incredibly inference bound thanks to chip controls!
 This would be enough to tank them in the consumer market.

-And over API, OpenAI dominate even in raw token rate (not counting efficiency):
+And over API, everyone except Anthropic dominate, even in raw token rate (not counting efficiency):

 <img src="/img/speed.jpg" />